PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

 Cross-validation is a technique of model's quality.
 First, you should choose a metric, which would represent the quality of your model.
 Then you split your training dataset into _n_ number of subsets, called folds (note you should use stratification if possible to ensure similar distributions in each set).
 Then you should train your model _n_ times at each time the training set be composed of _n - 1_ subset.
 The remaining one is treated as a validation set left for metric evaluation.
 Then the scores are averaged across the folds as presented as the final metric.

 <center><img src="https://upload.wikimedia.org/wikipedia/commons/1/1c/K-fold_cross_validation_EN.jpg"></center>
-<center>source: wikipedia.org</center>
+<center><i><small>source: wikipedia.org</small></i></center>

 The technique allows you to verify you're model's quality of the whole dataset available and therefore present the best possible predictions of its performance in unseen data.
-Its main disadvantage is a necessity of training the same model n times.
+Its main disadvantage is a necessity of training the same model _n_ times.
 In the hyperparameters optimization case many folds are required and therefore the computation time is high.

 ### Pruning idea

 As you can imagine scores from the folds and the final score are dependent on each other.
 I've made some simulations studies to evaluate the correlation between cumulative metrics value after each fold and the final score.

+![correlations](/images/correlations.png)

 As you can see the correlation with the final score rises very fast with subsequent folds reaching 0.98 on fold 3 out of 8.
 You can find a broader study of correlations distributions on the graph below.

-![correlations](/images/correlations.png)

 The idea of pruned cross-validation is based on the high correlations and our ability to partially assess the hyperparameters set without calculating all the folds.

 ### The pruned cross-validation algorithm